BackupTheBerlios/prorefactor-svn/trunk/org.prorefactor.lib/antlr/README.txt

  Upon starting his Ph.D. at Purdue in the Fall of 1990, Terence Parr began the second total rewrite of ANTLR.
-The method by which grammars may be practically analyzed to generate LL(k) lookahead information was discovered in August of 1990 just before Terence’s return to Purdue.
+The method by which grammars may be practically analyzed to generate LL(k) lookahead information was discovered in August of 1990 just before Terence's return to Purdue.
 Version 1.00 incorporated this algorithm and included the AST mechanism, lexical classes, error classes, and automatic error recovery; code quality and portability were higher.
 In February of 1992 1.00 was released via an article in SIGPLAN Notices.
-Peter Dahl, then Ph.D. candidate, and Professor Matt O’Keefe (both at the University of Minnesota) tested this version extensively.
+Peter Dahl, then Ph.D. candidate, and Professor Matt O'Keefe (both at the University of Minnesota) tested this version extensively.
 Dana Hoggatt (Micro Data Base Systems, Inc.) tested 1.00 heavily.